-A cowman on farm and the child of Charles Culmer (an ordinary agricultural labourer) and Emma Beak, Arthur Culmer, the first cousin twice-removed on your mother's side of Nigel Horne, was born in Sarre, Kent, England on 3 Apr 18961,2 and baptised in St Nicholas-at-Wade, Kent, England on 31 May 1896.
+A cowman on farm and the child of Charles Culmer (an ordinary agricultural labourer) and Emma Beak, Arthur Culmer, the first cousin twice-removed on the mother's side of Nigel Horne, was born in Sarre, Kent, England on 3 Apr 18961,2 and baptised in St Nicholas-at-Wade, Kent, England on 31 May 1896.

 During his life, he was living at 1 Chalk Hole Cottages, Garlinge, Kent, England on 31 Mar 19011 and at Newports Lydden, Garlinge on 2 Apr 19114.

 He died on 7 Oct 1916 in Flanders, Belgium3 (sergeant) and is buried at Bancourt British Cemetery, Bancourt, Pas-de-Calais, France.
 He served in the military in 1916 (regiment: Buffs (East Kent Regiment); Rank: Sergt.; Service number: G/212 From www.kentfallen.com 'CULMER, ARTHUR THOMAS.
 Sergeant, G/212.

 "A" Company, 6th (Service) Battalion, The Buffs (East Kent Regiment).

 Born Sarre, Kent.
 Enlisted and resided Margate, Isle of Thanet, Kent.